 The Fremont County Department of Transportation is responsible for the maintenance and construction of those roadway and drainage structure assets sustained through the direct and indirect efforts of Fremont County.
 We strive to be effective and efficient in the management of the transportation related infrastructure as needed within the public right-of-way of Fremont County maintained roads.

-The overall Champion for a second straight year was Bryan Boyer of Pueblo County and the Reserve Champion was Tony Fabrizio of City of Cañon City.
+The overall Champion was Rob Fisher of Summit County and the Reserve Champion was Tim Mitchell of Summit County.

 The Division Winners were: